 Concerts need good planning and organisation.
 First of all, you want to make sure your audience is happy and the event is unforgettable, right?
-In order to make sure nothing will go wrong, the first thing you need to do is ask yourself the following questions, and establish a masterplan:
+In order to make sure that nothing goes wrong, the first thing you need to do is to ask yourself the following questions, and establish a masterplan:

 - How will you sell tickets?

 - Door deal?